 The NAIC's annual budget process is an open and deliberative process among the NAIC members and members of the insurance industry.
 NAIC budgets have historically offered a high level of disclosure for a nonprofit budget.
 Throughout the development of the NAIC's budget, there are numerous and detailed reviews by all levels of management, the NAIC Officers, the NAIC Executive (EX) Committee, and the Internal Administration (EX1) Subcommittee.
 As stated in Article IV of the NAIC Bylaws, the budget is released to the public for comment before final consideration and adoption.

-The NAIC's 2020 budget includes total revenues (including investment income) of $117.6 million and total expenses of $124.8 million, which represents a 6.5 percent increase and 5.4 percent increase, respectively, from the 2019 budget.
+The NAIC's proposed 2021 budget includes total revenues (including investment income) of $119.0 million and total expenses of $127.2 million, which represents a 1.1 percent increase and 1.5 percent increase, respectively, from the 2020 budget.

-The 2020 budget includes five Fiscal Impact Statements (fiscals):
+The proposed 2021 budget includes four Fiscal Impact Statements (fiscals):

 - Artificial Intelligence and Machine Learning for Financial Analysis – proposes to utilize an external consultant with expertise in AI and predictive analysis to assist NAIC staff in improving the accuracy of the NAIC Scoring System for life and accident & health insurers, which is a key financial analysis solvency tool used by regulators to identify and assess potential financial risks and to prioritize financial surveillance efforts.

 - Enterprise Data Asset Management – continues to build-out the new cloud-based Enterprise Data Platform and adds new tools and technologies to modernize the NAIC’s data capabilities in areas such as data movement, data quality, data preparation, and data science.
 Advanced data users at state insurance departments will gain efficiencies in their data work and gain more powerful insights from their analyses, while less technical users will be empowered to perform some of their own data discovery and analysis.